-The DMU Clinic is excited to be offering COVID vaccine boosters for everyone in the family following the latest publicly approved guidance.
+The DMU Clinic is offering COVID vaccine boosters for everyone in the family following the latest publicly approved guidance.
 The DMU Clinic only offers the Pfizer brand at DMU it does not matter what brand you received for your first vaccine(s).
 So, whether you initially received Johnson & Johnson, Moderna, or Pfizer we are happy to provide your booster dose.

 We are also offering pediatric doses to children ages 5-11.
 Out of the utmost caution, we will not be offering adult and pediatric COVID vaccines at the same time to prevent anyone from accidentally receiving the incorrect dose.

 Call 515-271-1710 to schedule yours today!